Why is cleaning coffee equipment important?

 What is a Safety Data Sheet (SDS) and where can I find them?

 Safety Data Sheet (SDS) include information about the toxicity, health effects, first aid, reactivity, storage, dispolsal and more for every Urnex product.
-A SDS for each product can be downloaded on the product page or found in the Resources section of the website.
-Should you need an SDS for a country other than the United States, please contact us at email@example.com to request the specific SDS for your country.
+A SDS for each product can be downloaded on the product page or found here.
+Should you need an SDS for a country other than the United States, please contact us at firstname.lastname@example.org to request the specific SDS for your country.

 What does 'NSF certified' mean?